nick5616/pocket-coach/replit.md

 - **Framework**: React 18 with TypeScript
 - **Routing**: Wouter for lightweight client-side routing
 - **State Management**: TanStack Query for server state and caching
-- **Styling**: CSS Modules ONLY - NO Tailwind CSS, NO shadcn/ui components
+- **Styling**: CSS Modules ONLY - NO Tailwind CSS, NO shadcn/ui, NO @radix-ui components
 - **Forms**: React Hook Form with Zod validation
 - **PWA Features**: Service worker registration and install prompts